kiewic/questions/README.md

 Questions 1.0.4.x features:

-* Questions now are synchronized across devices.
-* New "mark as read" only selected questions.
+* Now "mark as read" only selected questions, apart from the old "mark all as read".
+* Read questions now are synchronized across devices.
+So you do not need to remove them multiple times.
-* Question list gets updated when the app is running and a background task is executed (Windows 8.1 bug).
+* Now the list of questions is updated after a background task is executed if the app is running (needed for Windows 8.1).
-* Question list gets updated when the app is running and roaming application data is synchronized.
+* Now the list of questions is updated after roaming application data is synchronized if the app is running.
-* Import and export settings from the settings charm.
+* Import and export settings using the links in the settings charm.
+* Shake to enter or to exit from the Easter Egg.
 * Fixing tutorial typo.

 Questions 1.0.3.0 features: